 The summit of Hilly Fields stands 175 feet above sea level and commands excellent views over Lewisham and the City.

-The park has a children's playground, enclosed picnic area, three tennis courts and a converted basketball court.
+The park has a children's playground, cafe, enclosed picnic area, cricket pitch, three tennis courts and a converted basketball court.
 A walk down the slope brings you to the Francis Drake Bowling Club.

 To mark the millennium, a stone circle of twelve large granite stones and two tall shadow-casting stones were erected in the park.